sparkfun/gator_environment/README.md

 Please review the LICENSE.md file for license information.

-If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.
+If you have any questions or concerns on licensing, please visit the [SparkFun Forum](https://forum.sparkfun.com/index.php) and post a topic.
+For more general questions related to our gator boards, please visit this section of the forum: [SparkFun Forums: Educational Products](https://forum.sparkfun.com/viewforum.php?f=155)

 Distributed as-is; no warranty is given.

 - Your friends at SparkFun.

-_<COLLABORATION CREDIT>_